ramensoftware/windows-11-start-menu-styling-guide/Themes/NoRecommendedSection/README.md

 # NoRecommendedSection theme for Windows 11 Start Menu Styler

-A simple theme which just removes the "Recommended" section from the start menu.
+A simple theme which just removes the "Recommended" section from the Start menu.

 **Author**: [m417z](https://github.com/m417z)